learningmatter-mit/NeuralForceField/scripts/cp3d/README.md

 ## Making a dataset

+### From pickle files
-To make a CP3D dataset, we run the script `scripts/cp3d/make_dset/dset_from_pickles.sh`.
+To make a CP3D dataset from a set of pickle files, we run the script `scripts/cp3d/make_dset/dset_from_pickles.sh`.
 This script can be used when you have a pickle file for each species.
 The pickle file should contain the following keys:

 - `smiles`: The SMILES string of the species
 - `conformers`: a list of dictionaries for each conformer